 While Labor Day officially marks the end of summer in our culture, the autumnal equinox marks the beginning of fall in Indiana and throughout the northern hemisphere.
 The “autumnal” part of the phrase references autumn and the “equinox” part of the phrase means the day and night are split evenly at 12 hours each, on the equator.
 In addition to less daylight, I love autumn for the hayrides, apple picking, corn mazes, pumpkin patch visits, and the leaves changing color.
 Fall doesn’t officially start until September 22nd.

 Indianapolis has some fantastic places to see the leaves change colors.
 There are places to go on a fall drive to see the changing leaves and there are places to take a nice walk to see the fall foliage.

 Why do leaves change color in the fall?

 You might know that leaves have a green pigment inside them called chlorophyll that traps the sunlight leaves use to produce food for the tree.
 In preparation for winter, trees seal off leaves and stop producing chlorophyll, leaving only the other pigments to be seen.
 The yellow and orange pigments are present year-round but are only seen after the chlorophyll has faded away.
 The red and purple pigments are only produced in late summer.

 The autumnal equinox is coming.
-And I can’t wait!
+I can’t wait!

 Where to See Changing Leaves in Indianapolis

-Taking a trip to see the beautiful displays of color during fall is a favorite among many Americans.
+Taking a trip to see the beautiful displays of color during fall in Indiana is a favorite among many Hoosiers.
 Here are some places in Indiana where you can be awed by the beauty of nature.